Skip to content

 • There was an error that user notification trapped, we displayed it to the user and logged it, but maybe I want to do a little more processing on that Exception

-You can also pass in headers to the IMediator Send/Request/Publish methods that will add additional data to the context before running through the middleware to your handlers
+You can setup headers/metadata in the context callback with all IMediator Send/Request/Publish methods that will add additional data to the context before running through the middleware to your handlers

 How to use